vmargb/parts-of-speech/README.md

 >**Talkback** is the term for when a producer or engineer communicates with a musician in the recording booth, typically via headphones, to give immediate feedback on a take like approving it as good or directing a redo with specific advice.

-This tool is designed for situations where you need to record long-form content like narration, podcasts, or voice-overs without the pressure of getting everything perfect in a single continuous take, similar to being in a 'recording booth' at a studio:

 ---

 <p align="center">